-The iPhone has been the epitome of all smartphones. iPhone X is the first iOS device to feature a 3D facial identifying system and the has planned to equip the same feature on other upcoming devices as well, according to some reports.
+The iPhone has been the epitome of all smartphones. iPhone X is the first iOS device to feature a 3D facial identifying system, and it has planned to equip the same feature on other upcoming devices as well, according to some reports.

-A recent news from Korea says that Apple has just inked a deal with LG Innotek for the iPhone X signature feature.
-Apple is in the need of a stable 3D sensing module for its iPhones and iPads that are to be launched this year.
-The supply issue of the face ID has delayed the launch of iPhone X. The problem, no doubt has been fixed by Apple suppliers which have significantly increased the iPhone X productions in recent months, as the estimated shipping kept dropping for already sold-out iPhone X.
+Recent news from Korea says that Apple has just inked a deal with LG Innotek for the iPhone X signature feature.
+Apple is in need of a stable 3D sensing module for its iPhones and iPads that are to be launched this year.
+The supply issue of the face ID has delayed the launch of the iPhone X. The problem has been fixed by Apple suppliers, which have significantly increased the iPhone X productions in recent months, as the estimated shipping kept dropping for already sold-out iPhone X.

-A couple of weeks ago, Apple signed a deal of $390 million with US-based Finisar which signaled that the company has secured its Face ID parts supply.
-In Korea, Apple has done the same negotiation with LG’s Innotek group to build the additional facilities for the mobile camera module and it will invest $821 million.
+A couple of weeks ago, Apple signed a deal of $390 million with US-based Finisar, which signaled that the company had secured its Face ID parts supply.
+In Korea, Apple has done the same negotiation with LG’s Innotek group to build additional facilities for the mobile camera module, and it will invest $821 million.
 Though Apple has offered an upfront payment, LG has said nothing about its financial investment.
-It was more surprising to find the meet of Tim Cook, Apple CEO and Park Jongseok, LG Innotek CEO in November as Cook seldom participates in talks with parts suppliers.
+It was more surprising to find the meeting of Tim Cook, Apple CEO and Park Jongseok, LG Innotek CEO in November as Cook seldom participates in talks with parts suppliers.